 In the opinion of management, all adjustments, consisting only of normal recurring accruals considered necessary for a fair presentation, have been included in the accompanying unaudited condensed consolidated financial statements.
-Operating results for the three and six month periods ended June 30, 2015 are not necessarily indicative of the results that may be expected for any other interim period(s) or for any full year.
-For further information, refer to the financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2014 filed on March 12, 2015 with the Securities and Exchange Commission (SEC).
+Operating results for the three month period ended March 31, 2016 are not necessarily indicative of the results that may be expected for any other interim period(s) or for any full year.
+For further information, refer to the financial statements and notes thereto included in the Company's Annual Report on Form 10-K and Form 10K/A for the fiscal year ended December 31, 2015 filed with the Securities and Exchange Commission (SEC) on March 30, 2016 and April 29, 2016, respectively.

 The preparation of financial statements in conformity with GAAP requires management to make judgments, estimates, and assumptions that affect the amount reported in the Company's financial statements and accompanying notes.
 Actual results could differ materially from those estimates.
 Events and conditions arising subsequent to the most recent balance sheet date have been evaluated for their possible impact on the financial statements and accompanying notes.
 No events and conditions would give rise to any information that required accounting recognition or disclosure in the financial statements other than those arising in the ordinary course of business.